TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Option: parasiteWeather - Weather on Skull attack - None, Parasite fog, Random (via World menu)

-New for r188
-Fixed: Infinite load with Enemy heli patrols set to Enemy prep - thanks  Wanlorn for the report and save file to test with.

 New for r187
-Fixed: Install IH batch file - thanks CantStoptheBipBop for the changes.
-Fixed: Infinite load on mission Episode 43 with Custom equip table with DD equip - thanks YoshimitsuYamada for the report and save file to test.
-Fixed: Don't Drop equip and Warp to user marker when in vehicle - ta NasaNhak
-Fixed: Some non wildcard soldier faces showing as female.
-Fixed: Case where IH give could not load from MGSV_TPP\mod error even with the files clearly in the folder (may have only been issue with a seperate lua install) - thanks CantStoptheBipBop for running the tests.
-Fixed: Hard crash in some situations with attack heli patrols (possibly with More Animals mod?), had to reduce number heli from 7 to 3 though :/

 Option: Enable QuickMenu, quickmenu is now disabled by default.
 (via IH system menu)
 Menu: IH system menu - shifted various options related to IH itself here.